jerrywang1981/keystroke.nvim/README.md

 ## packer

-* for now, three built-in functions: keystroke sound/keyword tip/key echo pad.
+* for now, three built-in functions: keystroke sound/keyword tip (just a toy)/key echo pad (just a toy).

 ### Enable keystroke sound

 * audio files was taken from [vim-keysound](https://github.com/skywind3000/vim-keysound)
 * for now, auto_start is default to false, you need to enable it.
+* If your neovim is compiled with sound support, it will call play_sound function to play sound
+* If there is no sound support, in windows, it will use the "batteries-included" binary program to play, in Linux, it will try afplay/mpg123/aplay/paplay/cvlc, so make sure to install at least one of these.

 for packer